Minimal is the new modern.

 Leo Lei – Founder

-My name is Leo, and I am the proud owner of Leibal.
+, and I am the proud owner of Leibal.
 I devote this blog to the designers and architects who dedicate their souls into the works they design.
 My passions in design are minimalist aesthetics, multi-functionality, and small space interiors.
 This blog focuses on promoting the best minimalist designs in regards to furniture, products, interiors, and architecture.
 We are growing a fan-base of minimalist lovers everyday.
 If you love what we write about, feel free to comment and follow our posts!

 Kirten Parekh – Contributor